leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/sampling.rst

    When using *Branched Path Tracing*, this changes the *AA Samples* which are multiplied by the `Sub Samples`_ and improve anti-aliasing.
 Viewport
    Number of samples for viewport rendering.
+Setting this value to zero allows the viewport to sample indefinitely.

 .. _render-cycles-settings-viewport-denoising: